-Information about what items you cannot put in your clear Smart Sacks or in the Smart Banks.
+Information about what items you cannot put in your clear smart sacks or in the smart banks or green recycling bins.

-Any materials put in the Smart Sacks or Smart Banks which can't be recycled are called contaminants.
+Any materials put in the Smart Sacks or Smart Banks or green recycling bins which can't be recycled are called contaminants.

 Some contaminants can cause serious damage to the recyclable materials and equipment at the materials recovery facility (MRF), where materials are sorted.
 For example, food waste damages paper so it can't be recycled, and textiles can wind around equipment at the MRF and damage it.

 To find out more about the materials recovery facility, visit the Western Riverside website.

 If a collection crew notices a contaminant in amongst the recycling, the whole contents of the container will be collected as refuse and sent for disposal rather than being recycled.
 If contamination isn't noticed until large amounts are seen when the vehicle is emptied, the entire truck load may have to be sent for disposal.